Discovery Voyage – Shining A Light On Who You Are

 Most people know at least something about themselves, and it’s either something they are fantastic at, or something they are terrible at, or sometimes both.
-That’s normal because extremes are obvious: you may be a magnificent cook and a terrible dancer.
+That’s normal because extremes are always obvious.
+For instance, you might be a magnificent cook and a terrible dancer.
 Those could be facts you’ve established about yourself over time and through experimentation.

 But there are two significant points I want to address here:

 1 Most of the time, those extremes are not your exclusive labels.
 Although they might be predominant, you are not only that.
 By ignoring the other things in your life (good or bad), you miss the opportunity to dive into other passions and also opportunities for self-improvement.

 2 The second important point is that understanding what you are is one thing, but figuring out how that makes you feel and how it affects your life is a whole different one.